-Using chlorhexidine-impregnated dressings at the catheter insertion site has been shown to reduce intravascular access device related bloodstream infection and device colonisation rates.
-The safety of these dressings has not been established in low birth- weight neonates who may be at risk of skin or systemic toxicity [312] [313].
+[ intravascular access device related bloodstream infection and device colonisation rates.
+The safe these dressings has not been established in low birth- weight neonates who may be at risk of skir systemic toxicity [312] [313].
 Patients should be educated to alert healthcare staff if they experience any discomfort at the insertion site including pain, burning, swelling or bleeding.
 When using a needleless connector, the hub should be scrubbed (70% alcohol wipe is the application of choice) before each access to minimise the risk of microbial contamination [293] [297] [318] [319] [320].
-Device All catheters should be checked at each shift and removed when no longer required or if infection is replacement suspected.
+Device replacement All catheters should be checked at each shift and removed when no longer required or if infection i suspected.
 All catheters inserted in an emergency situation (e.g. by emergency ambulance services or during cardiac arrest) should be removed and replaced when the patient is stable and within 24 hours of insertion.
-Do not routinely replace Do not routinely replace PIVCs in neonates and CVCs. children.
+Do not routinely replace PIVCs in neonates and children.
+Do not routinely replace CVCs.
 There are two options for the replacement of PIVCs in adults.
 See below for more detailed information.
-Replacement All administration sets should be replaced when disconnected from the hub or if the catheter is changed. administration sets Leave administration sets that do not contain lipids, blood or blood products in place for intervals of up to 96 hours.
+Replacement of administration changed. sets Leave administration sets that do not contain lipids, blood or blood products in place for intervals of up to 96 hours.
 Change administration sets used for intermittent infusion of blood, blood products or lipid emulsions (including 3-1 parenteral nutrition solutions) when the infusion is complete or at least every 24 hours.
 Change administration sets used to infuse propofol every 12 hours or as per manufacturer's guidelines.
 Change administration sets used to infuse heparin every 24 hours.